GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 To finish this exercise, we will compare out assembly produced using `Flye` to comparable assemblies produced with `Canu` and `Unicycler`.

-You will be able to find a copy of these assemblies in the directory `asdasd`.
-Copy the references to your `qweqwe` folder and run `QUAST` then compress the output with the following commands
+You will be able to find a copy of these assemblies in the directory `/nesi/project/nesi03181/phel/module_3/3_Assembly-mapping/`.
+Copy the references to your `3_Assembly-mapping/ont_assemblies/` folder and run `QUAST` then compress the output with the following commands

 ```bash